B-Salinas/b-salinas.github.io/README.md

 # About Me!

 I'm interested in the Blockchain, Time-Space Complexity, Quantum Computing, and Scalability while Securing (and validating) value through Digital Assets.
-I have worked under pressure in various fast-paced fields (TO DO: list them) while delivering results, keeping up communication, and juggling priorities and deadlines.
+I have worked under pressure in various fast-paced fields -- the food industry, customer service, fitness & health, real estate, big tech companies, and startups -- while delivering results, keeping up communication, and juggling priorities and deadlines.
 I strongly believe in "if you want to go fast, go alone.
 If you want to go far, go together."